kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-azure.md

 > All machines will be provisioned with fixed private IP addresses to simplify the bootstrap process.

-The cluster VNs are only accessible via a jump box (a VM with publicly accessible ssh endpoint).
+The cluster VMs are only accessible via a jump box (a VM with publicly accessible ssh endpoint).
 The workers machines are exposed via external load balancer that carries both an public IP and public FQDN.

 ## Variables